Astros vs. Athletics Player Props Betting Odds

 Ruiz Stats

-- Esteury Ruiz has 12 doubles, a triple, a home run, eight walks and 22 RBI (51 total hits).
-He's also stolen 21 bases.
+- Esteury Ruiz has 12 doubles, a triple, a home run, eight walks and 22 RBI (53 total hits).
+He has swiped 23 bases.

-- Ruiz heads into this game looking to extend his four-game hit streak.
-During his last five outings he is batting .318 with two doubles, two walks and two RBI.
+- Ruiz brings a five-game streak with at least one hit into this one.
+During his last five outings he is batting .409 with two doubles, two walks and two RBI.

 Ruiz Recent Games